Indiana

 A Ring doorbell installed on your own front door and pointed outward does not trigger this statute under normal circumstances.
 The statute becomes relevant if a camera is positioned to capture images inside a neighbor's home or in any area where someone could reasonably be expected to disrobe.

-Voyeurism is a Class B misdemeanor in its basic form (up to 180 days in jail, $1,000 fine).
-Recording images in private areas without consent elevates the charge to a Level 6 felony (6 months to 2.5 years in prison, up to $10,000 fine).
-If the recorded images are published or disseminated, the penalty increases further.
+Voyeurism is a Class B misdemeanor in its basic form for peeping into a dwelling, restroom, or similar private space (up to 180 days in jail, $1,000 fine).
+Recording images in those private areas with a camera elevates the charge to a Level 6 felony (6 months to 2.5 years in prison, up to $10,000 fine).

 House Bill 1047, signed into law on March 12, 2024, amended the definition of "peeping" to include "using a concealed camera with the intent of capturing an intimate image," effective July 1, 2024.